Culture / People

 A post shared by Anaïs Gallagher (@gallagher_anais)

-Alcock's latest role is on stage in London's West End, where she'll play Abigail Williams in the National Theatre's production of The Crucible.
-The adaptation of the Arthur Miller classic will be performing a limited season from June until September this year.
+Alcock recently took to the stage in London's West End, where she played Abigail Williams in the National Theatre's production of The Crucible.
+The adaptation of the Arthur Miller classic performed a limited season from June until September last year.

 View this post on Instagram